The Delta Blues Museum is dedicated to

 carry out its mission.

-of ground floor space – is devoted to permanent
+floor space - is devoted to permanent and traveling exhibits.

 Group Tour Manager